Effective Methods for Potato Spacing

 Fingerling potatoes is the name given to smaller varieties of potatoes that are especially useful for roasting in recipes.
 They are given the name for their small size, usually no larger than three to four inches and between one and two inches in diameter, and finger-like shape.
 Other small varieties of potatoes can be an inch in diameter or smaller.
 Standard or larger size potatoes can encompass a wide number of varieties, but are typically larger than 2 ½ inches in diameter.

 Fingerling or other small varieties of potatoes can be planted whole or cut into pieces if they’re particularly long.
 Even though they’re small, they can produce a high yield of new crops.
-Still, each potato is small, so the space needed between each planted fingerling or small variety of potato isn’t as much as needed by standard potatoes.
+Still, each is small, so the potato spacing needed between each planted fingerling or small variety of potato isn’t as much as needed by standard potatoes.
 Standard or larger sizes can produce high yields as well, and with bigger potatoes, so they usually require more space between each plant.

 How Far Apart Should Rows Be?